vostersc/training/PromotionsAndPerformance.md

 ## Performance Categories
 1. Dilligence - Do you work hard?
 Do you care about quality?
 Are your proactive?
 2. Teamwork - Do you proactively communicate?
 Do you participate and pitch in?
+Do you keep your tasks/projects/leaders/coworkers up to date?
 3. Judgement - Can I trust what you tell me?
+Are you honest and transparent?
 4. Skill - How good are you at your core job?

 #### Rating Definitions 1 - 4